On the Curvature Invariants of the Massive Banados-Teitelboim-Zanelli Black Holes and Their Holographic Pictures: Locating the event horizon in terms of the zeroes of curvature invariants

-where on the left hand side a term proportional to the mass of the graviton field and another one proportional to the Cotton tensor have been added to the usual general relativistic terms, while on the right hand side there is the stress-energy tensor accounting for the matter content.
+The field equations of the massive gravity theory, in which the black hole solution we will study arises, can be written symbolically as \beq G_{ab}+\Lambda g_{ab}+M^2 \chi_{ab}=8 \pi T_{ab}\,, \eeq where on the right hand side there is the stress-energy tensor, a function of $L({\mathcal F})$ and of its first derivative, accounting for the matter content.
+The crucial difference with respect to Einstein gravity appears instead in the left hand side due to the presence of a term sensitive to the mass of the graviton field in which the tensor $\chi_{ab}$ is a certain function of the ${\mathcal U}_i$ derived from the Lagrangian (\ref{Action}) by applying a variational approach.
+We refer the reader to \cite{Hendi:2016pvx} for the explicit expressions of the tensors $\chi_{ab}$ and $T_{ab}$.

-Therefore, in this theory we can apply the cosmologist way of thinking which re-absorbs the cosmological constant into the stress-energy tensor re-interpreting it as a sort of dark energy, which is being accounted through the Cotton tensor.
+Therefore, in this theory we can apply the cosmologist way of thinking which re-absorbs the cosmological constant into the stress-energy tensor re-interpreting it as a sort of dark energy.
 Thus, the mass of the graviton field would act {\it effectively} as a source of matter which drives the evolution of the spacetime.

 The purpose of this paper is to enlighten the modifications that this new energy content brings to the curvature structure of the lower-dimensional black holes, and how it affects the maximum amount of energy that can be extracted from them.